JGPico/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+	React JS is a javascript library for building user interfaces.
+We gain access to useful function such as useState/useEffect, we are able to use props, we gain access to a virtual DOM for better performance, and it is easier to build out components.

 - [ ] What does it mean to _think_ in react?
+	Thinking in react is the process of identifying components and where state should live.

 - [ ] Describe state.
+	State is an object that is set within a component.
+It is mutable, usually changing with user interaction.

 - [ ] Describe props.
+	Props are also objects, but are immutalbe and passed from component to component.
+This is the data that an application displays.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+	Side effects are additional effects occuring within aside from the direct effect.
+You change the state of state of your programs indirectly.
+	You can use {useEffect} to synchronize your effects with state change.

 ## Project Set Up